Martinagr32/MOZART/README.md

 # MOZART

 MOZART is a framework solution to enable and help the automatic deployment of vulnerable environments based on Docker containers.
-MOZART can automatically analyse AMADEUS feature models and deploy that environment.
+MOZART can automatically analyze AMADEUS feature models and deploy that environment.

 ## Setting up